AMReX-Astro/Castro/README.md

 # Castro
 *an adaptive mesh, astrophysical radiation hydrodynamics simulation code*

+`Castro` is an adaptive-mesh compressible radiation hydrodynnamics code for astrophysical flows.  `Castro` supports a general equation of state, full Poisson gravity, reactive flows.

 ## Getting Started

-To build Castro, you need a copy of the BoxLib library:
+To build `Castro`, you need a copy of the BoxLib library:

 https://ccse.lbl.gov/BoxLib/index.html